 Choosing the Right Plant for Propagation

-Since propagation is basically a form of cloning, you’ll want to pick a plant that you like, that seems healthy, and that will thrive in your garden.
-You may want to propagate from a happy hydrangea in your own garden or take a cutting from a friend or neighbor’s garden.
+Since propagation is a form of cloning, you’ll want to pick a plant that you like that seems healthy and will thrive in your garden.
+You may want to propagate from a happy hydrangea in your garden or take a cutting from a friend or neighbor’s garden.

 Varieties of hydrangeas